CodePushGo/website/src/content/blog/en/capacitor-ota-updates-versioning-best-practices.md

 -   **Build Verification**: Set up checks to confirm commit evidence before each build.

--   **Configuration Validation**: Automate the validation of Capacitor settings to avoid configuration errors.
+-   **Configuration Validation**: Automate the validation of React Native settings to avoid configuration errors.

 Start at version **0.1.0**, and increment the minor version number for each new feature.
 Following these steps helps reduce errors, but there are still common mistakes to avoid.